KartoffelChipss/LifeStealZ/README.md

 startHearts: 10
 # The maximal amount of hearts, a player can have
 maxHearts: 20
-# The amount of hp a player should have after getting eliminated
+# The amount of hp a player should have after getting reived
 reviveHearts: 1
+# The amount of hearts the killer should gain and the victim should loose
+heartsPerKill: 1
+# The amount of hearts a player should loose, when dying naturally
+heartsPerNaturalDeath: 1
 # The minimal amount of hearts.
 If a player gets to this amount of hearts, they will be eliminated.
 # PLEASE ONLY CHANGE IF YOU KNOW WHAT YOU ARE DOING!
 minHearts: 0